 Visit the Institution of Structural Engineers’ website to find out whether a structural engineer is needed for your project.

-How to Box in Supporting Beams
+How to Box in a Steel Beam

 Have you considered how the ceiling will look after the wall has been removed?
 When an entire load-bearing wall is removed, it is important to realise that the new supporting beam will often be visible.